ikerreyes/cheatsheet-generator/Readme.rst

 How to use
 ----------

-Compile the scss file in the style folder and then run the Makefile: all cheatsheets in the raw folder will be built.
+Install Python (and configobj and jinja2) and SASS and then run the Makefile: all cheatsheets in the raw folder will be built.